cheeenn/IndependentStudy-BiasRMGAN/README.md

 this file is used to record all the code I use for my CSE 500 independent study.

 1. infogan.py is the code Nando offer to me, with this code, I could use MNIST dataset to see how latent code will affect the features.
+And all the original output of the code are in folder: Images-infoGAN-Original

 2. data_loader.py is the code from StarGAN, to preprocess the celebA dataset, and use it in StarGAN model.